about

 A.

 My role was very specialized.
 I’d usually focus on a particular brand when a cross-disciplinary team couldn’t move the needle on a creative reinvention/ repositioning.
-I’d be involved for 8-10 months to lead a strategic and creative change, then turn it back over to the team lead to continue for several years without any regional involvement.
+I’d be involved for 8-10 months to lead a strategic and creative change, then turn it back over to the country team lead to continue for several years without any regional involvement.
 Increasingly, my insight was sought out more upstream in the product development process.

 Q.